Authored by the expert who managed and guided the team behind the Croatia Property Pack

 Do banks lend to US citizens in Croatia in 2026?

-As of early 2026, Croatian banks do lend to US citizens for property purchases, but mortgage availability for non-resident Americans is more limited than for EU citizens or Croatian residents, and you will typically need a stronger financial profile and a larger down payment.
+As of early 2026, yes, some Croatian banks do lend to US citizens for residential property purchases, but the pool of willing lenders is smaller than for Croatian residents, and the process involves more paperwork and stricter conditions.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Croatia.